 - Create your mba.com account and log in to it.

 - Click on the “Register Now” or “View Appointment Details” button.

 - Choose your preferred appointment date and time.

 - Once you have finalized your registration, you’ll have to pay a fee of $200 ($75 less than the regular GMAT exam fees) to book the appointment.

-The exam is being taken 24 hours a day, 7 days a week, until June 15th, 2020.
-Since slots are available in 15-minute intervals, students have a lot of flexibility in choosing their exam date and time.
+The exam was taken 24 hours a day, 7 days a week, until June 15th, 2020.
+Since slots were available in 15-minute intervals, students have a lot of flexibility in choosing their exam date and time.